Ben-Baert/melissa-blog/roadmap.md

+- Add category as context to overview on homepage
+- Breadcrumbs
-- Drafts
+- Drafts (as metadata)
 - SEO
     - Canonicals
 - New template (bootstrap)
 - Picture albums
-- Multiple abouts
+- Multiple abouts (overview, cv, favourite books, etc.)
-- Search engines
+- Search
 - clean blog categories lists
     - no tag list with ',' but proper lists
 - next and previous buttons at the bottom of each post